acend/openshift-operations-training/content/en/docs/04/01_basics.md

 `oc adm top images` is your friend.
 It works very similarly for `ImageStreams` objects.

-What gives you a nice overview of resource usage on your nodes (without using Prometheus) is `oc adm top node`, which also works with the `--selector` parameter to list all nodes that match the selected label:
+A command providing you with a nice overview of resource usage on your nodes (without using Prometheus) is `oc adm top node`, which also works with the `--selector` parameter to list all nodes that match the selected label:

 ```bash
 oc adm top node --selector node-role.kubernetes.io/worker